Shippable/docs/sources/deploy/amazon-ecs-elb-alb.md

       - 0:80

 ```

-Since we're using an ALB, we don't need to restrict ourselves to a single host port.
+You don't need to restrict this to a single host port.
 Instead, we'll let Amazon ECS randomly assign us a host port, which will automatically be registered to our ALB.

+####replicas

-Now, even though you're exposing a port, you can run multiple copies of your service on a single box, and all traffic will be directed through the ALB by way of whichever random port was assigned.
+Even though we're exposing a port, we can run multiple copies of the service on a single box, and all traffic will be directed through the ALB by way of whichever random port was assigned.
 Lets add a `replicas` resource to test this:

 ```
 - name: deploy-ecs-lb-replicas